LensLaber/LensLaber.github.io/README.md

 LensLaber is currently in beta.

-The beta version is functional but intentionally limited compared to future releases.
+The beta version is functional but may include limitations compared to the final release.

+## Beta Limitations

+This beta version is subject to the following restrictions:

+- 30-day usage limit
+- Maximum of 1000 dataset exports per day
-Some features may be restricted, disabled or still under development.
+- Some features may be incomplete, disabled, or under development
+- Performance and stability may vary depending on hardware and dataset size

+These limitations are temporary and may change in future releases.

 ---